inspec/inspec/docs/dev/plugins.md

 ### Inspiration

 The software design of the InSpec Plugin v2 API is deeply inspired by the Vagrant plugin v2 system.
 While the InSpec Plugin v2 system is an independent implementation, acknowledgements are due to the Hashicorp team for such a well-thought-out design.

 ### Note About versions

 "v2" refers to the second major version of the Plugin API.
 It doesn't refer to the InSpec release number.

 ### Design Goals

 * Load-on-demand.
 Improve `inspec` startup time by making plugins load heavy libraries only if they are being used.
 * Independent velocity.
-Enable passionate community members to contribute at their own pace by shifting core development into plugin development
+Enable passionate community members to contribute at their own pace by shifting core development into plugin development.
 * Increase dogfooding.
-Convert internal components into plugins to reduce core complexity and allow testing in isolation
+Convert internal components into plugins to reduce core complexity and allow testing in isolation.

 ### Design Anti-goals